piyushjaincloud2/CropInsurRedis/Redis_Airsim/README.md

 ```sh
 docker-compose up
 ```
-This will create two container on your machine
+This will create two container located in this project on your machine

 - First one would be the redis container on which RedisAI and RedisGears modules are hosted
 - Other one is used to initialze the model on RedisAI and register the stream using RedisGears.
 It will be in the exit state.